Antipurity/sensor-network/docs/ROADMAP.md

                     - That's all.
 A human can use it.
 AGI can use it.
                 - TODO: # You can: ???
                     - TODO: Not worry about efficiency (& a link to benchmarks)
+                    - TODO: Control your computer interaction data: collect it (& a link to sensors), store it (& a link to the database), share it (& a link to the Internet handler)
                 - TODO: # You should eventually be able to: ???
             - ✓ No-feedback sound output (speakers).
                 - ✓ IFFT, implemented manually because it's not in `AudioContext`, with upsampling of inputs.